South Korea summons Japan envoy over PM's remarks on history

-SEOUL South Korea summoned Tokyo's ambassador in Seoul on Thursday to protest at Japanese Prime Minister Shinzo Abe's defence of visits by senior officials and lawmakers to a shrine seen by Japan's neighbours as a symbol of wartime aggression.
+SEOUL South Korea summoned Tokyo's ambassador in Seoul on Thursday to protest at Japanese Prime Minister Shinzo Abe's defense of visits by senior officials and lawmakers to a shrine seen by Japan's neighbors as a symbol of wartime aggression.

 China and South Korea chastised Japan after more than 160 lawmakers visited Tokyo's Yasukuni Shrine this week.
 That followed a symbolic offering made by Abe to the shrine and a visit by Deputy Prime Minister Taro Aso and two other ministers.